Oceaneering International – Consensus Indicates Potential 12.6% Upside

-Oceaneering International with ticker code (OII) have now 7 analysts in total covering the stock.
+Oceaneering International with ticker code (OII) now have 7 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The target price ranges between 17 and 11 calculating the mean target price we have 14.64.
-Now with the previous closing price of 13 this is indicating there is a potential upside of 12.6%.
-The day 50 moving average is 9.63 while the 200 day moving average is 11.76.
-The market cap for the company is $1,344m.
-Visit the company website at: https://www.oceaneering.com
+The range between the high target price and low target price is between 18 and 11 and has a mean target at 15.57.
+Now with the previous closing price of 13.83 this indicates there is a potential upside of 12.6%.
+The 50 day MA is 10.11 and the 200 moving average now moves to 11.79.
+The company has a market capitalisation of $1,418m.
+Find out more information at: https://www.oceaneering.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.